Skip to content

 View — low-level class-based view

 View is the foundation.
-It gives you a class-based home for your endpoint logic without imposing any serialization or error-handling conventions.
-You add routes using the @get, @post, @put, @patch, and @delete decorators, and you return FastAPI Response objects directly — exactly as you would in a plain function-based route.
+It gives you a class-based home for your endpoint logic without imposing any response_schema or error-handling conventions.
+You add routes using the @get, @post, @put, @patch, and @delete decorators, and you can return FastAPI Response objects directly — exactly as you would in a plain function-based route.

 from fastapi import Response